 Our board of directors has the authority to modify or waive our current investment objective, operating policies and strategies without prior notice and without stockholder approval.
-We cannot predict the effect any changes to our current operating policies and strategies would have on our business, financial condition, and value of our common stock.
-However, the effects might be adverse, which could negatively impact our ability to pay dividends and cause you to lose all or part of your investment.
+We cannot predict the effect any changes to our current operating policies and strategies would have on our business and financial condition.
+However, the effects might be adverse, which could negatively impact our ability to make interest and principal payments of the Notes.